-Liberty faculty now number more than 1,950 with over seventy percent possessing terminal degrees.
-Liberty University's 1,050 full-time and more than 900 adjunct faculty are committed to teaching their students to explore the vital linkages between faith and learning.
+Liberty faculty now number more than 2,000 full and part-time faculty, with over seventy percent possessing terminal degrees.
+Liberty University's faculty are committed to teaching their students to explore the vital linkages between faith and learning.
 Liberty's distinctively different teaching occurs in the classroom, but it also occurs via a wide range of carefully supervised and reality based experiences, including internships, externships and cross-cultural exposures.
 To be clear, the Liberty educational experience can and frequently does take place through a wide variety of traditional, online and experiential methods of instructional delivery.

 Liberty continues to rapidly increase its academic offerings.
-Liberty currently offers 65 undergraduate majors with more than 93 concentrations or cognates and 37 graduate programs (including four doctoral programs).
+Liberty currently offers 220 unique programs of study with 172 residentially and 104 online, with more than 100 concentrations or cognates and over 50 graduate programs (including six doctoral programs).
 This range of degree options purposely aims at providing our students with a marvelous array of career opportunities.
-The addition of a School of Law, a School of Engineering, a School of Health Sciences and a College of General Studies in addition to our active plans for a School of Medicine are proof that Liberty has become a full service university, offering its students a plethora of career options.
+The addition of a School of Law, a School of Engineering, a School of Health Sciences, a School of Music, and a College of General Studies in addition to our active plans for a College of Medicine are proof that Liberty has become a full service university, offering its students a plethora of career options.
 But, at Liberty we do more than simply educate and train our students.